EESSI/docs/docs/test-suite/writing-portable-tests.md

 will launch one task per (physical) CPU core.
 Other options are `COMPUTE_UNIT[HWTHREAD]` (one task per hardware thread), `COMPUTE_UNIT[NUMA_NODE]` (one task per numa node), `COMPUTE_UNIT[CPU_SOCKET]` (one task per CPU socket), `COMPUTE_UNIT[GPU]` (one task per GPU) and `COMPUTE_UNIT[NODE]` (one task per node).
 Check the `COMPUTE_UNIT` [constant](https://github.com/EESSI/test-suite/blob/main/eessi/testsuite/constants.py) for the full list of valid compute units.
 The number of cores per task will automatically be set based on this as the ratio of the number of cores in a node to the number of tasks per node (rounded down).
 Additionally, the `EESSI_Mixin` class will set the `OMP_NUM_THREADS` environment variable equal to the number of cores per task.

 !!! note
-    `compute_unit` needs to be set in ReFrame's `setup` phase (or earlier).
+    `compute_unit` needs to be set before (or in) ReFrame's `setup` phase.
 For the different phases of the pipeline, please see the [documentation on how ReFrame executes tests](https://reframe-hpc.readthedocs.io/en/stable/pipeline.html).

 #### Replacing hard-coded module names
 Instead of hard-coding a module name, we parameterize over all module names that match a certain regular expression.